Matija-Kukic/lumen/README.md

 3. Analyze the results and adjust parameters as needed.

 ## Data
 The dataset used in this project should contain historical hotel occupancy data.
-Ensure that the data includes relevant features such as date/time, occupancy rates, and any other factors that may influence occupancy.
+Ensure that the data includes relevant features and that the features are correctly named.

 ## Models
 This project utilizes the following models: